pmongeon/qsslab/content/talk/metrics2020-journal-fit-and-ciations/index.md

 ---
-title: "On the relationship between journal fit and citations"
+title: "On the relationship between journal fit and scientific impact"
 abstract:

 date: 2020-10-23